Aylesbury High School: Head Girls

 The school appoints seven members of Year 13 to the positions of Head Girl and six Deputy Head Girls in a group formally known as the School Cabinet.
-Girls are short-listed for these roles by the nominations of members of their year group, and are subsequently elected by students, staff and members of the senior leadership team based on maturity, behaviour, attitude, academic achievements and contribution to school and house events.
+Girls are short-listed for these roles by the nominations of members of their year group, and are subsequently elected by students, staff, and members of the senior leadership team based on maturity, behaviour, attitude, academic achievements, and contribution to school and house events.
 They are identified by light blue lacquer Head Girl and dark blue lacquer Deputy Head Girl badges.

 Teaching System

-In the first three years at Aylesbury High School, girls are almost exclusively taught in their houses (with the exceptions of Maths, in which pupils are streamed by ability in year 8–9, and by their Foreign Language choice in year 8–9.
+In the first three years at Aylesbury High School, girls are almost exclusively taught in their houses (with the exceptions of Maths, in which pupils are streamed by ability in years 8–9, and by their Foreign Language choice in years 8–9.
 Houses are also paired (Ascott with Claydon, Hughenden with Missenden and Stowe with Waddesdon) and then split up into groups of 15–20 for Design Technology lessons and Art lessons in Years 8–9.

-In Year 10 and above, the year group is reshuffled into different classes for each subject depending on their GCSE options these different GCSE choices mean they may not see others from either tutor group or form.
-From this point onwards, the houses play a lesser role in the day-to-day life of students but continue to organise teams for the House Cup as well as taking house assemblies and sharing a form room with other house members in their year, where students generally congregate during break-time and lunch if they are not eating in the Dining Room.
+In Year 10 and above, the year group is reshuffled into different classes for each subject depending on their GCSE options; these different GCSE choices mean they may not see others from either tutor group or form.
+From this point onwards, the houses play a lesser role in the day-to-day life of students but continue to organise teams for the House Cup as well as taking house assemblies and sharing a form room with other house members in their year, where students generally congregate during break time and lunch if they are not eating in the Dining Room.

 In the Sixth Form, all form groups are reshuffled and divided into smaller groups.
 One member of staff is responsible for each of these forms and oversees their progression to university and UCAS applications.
 Interview advice is given by the Head of Sixth Form Mr Skinner and Deputy Head of Sixth Form Mrs Sutton.

 The school is also known for offering a wide range of subjects at both GCSE and A Level.